Special routes of U.S. Route 64: Bat Cave–Morganton alternate route

+Statesville business loop

+U.S. Route 64 Business (US 64 Bus) was established in 1960, as a renumbering of US 64A through downtown Statesville.
+In 1963, mainline US 64 reverted to its original route through Statesville.

 Statesville alternate route

 U.S. Route 64 Alternate (US 64A) was established in 1954, it replaced the old mainline US 64 through downtown Statesville.
 In 1960 it was renumbered to US 64 Business.

 Franklinville–Ramseur alternate route

 U.S. Route 64 Alternate (US 64A) was established in 1941, it replaced the old mainline US 64 through Franklinville and Ramseur.
 Around 1957, US 64A was downgraded to Andrew Hunter Road and part of NC 22.

 Siler City alternate route

 U.S. Route 64 Alternate (US 64A) was established in 1952, it replaced the old mainline US 64 through downtown Siler City, via 3rd Street.
 By 1957 it was decommissioned.

+Raleigh business loop

+U.S. Route 64 Business (US 64 Bus) was established around 1965 when mainline US 64 was placed on new freeway bypassing north of Raleigh.
+The business route began at the Western Boulevard interchange with US 64/US 1 and proceeded east into the downtown area, where it became Boylan Avenue.
+At Boylan/South intersection, US 64 turns right onto South Street, while NC 31 continues on along Boylan Avenue to Central Prison.
+Between Saunders Street and East Street, US 64 splits with westbound on South Street and eastbound on Lenoir Street.
+Continuing along East Street, it turns right onto New Bern Avenue then meeting back with US 64 at the beltline.
+In 1971, US 64 was split between East Street and Idlewild Avenue, with westbound on New Bern Avenue and eastbound on Edenton Street.
+In 1973, the split was extended further west from Idlewild Avenue to the Edenton Street / New Bern Avenue split.
+In 1978, the business loop was decommissioned with its entire routing becoming secondary roads.

 Rocky Mount alternate route

 U.S. Route 64 Alternate (US 64A) was established in 1934 as an alternate route in downtown Rocky Mount, via Thomas Avenue; while mainline US 64 used Sunset Avenue, Raleigh Street, and Tarboro Street.
 It was absorbed by mainline US 64 by 1949.